-There are four churches on Fishers Island: St. John’s Episcopal Church (founded 1881), Fishers Island Union Chapel, U.C.C.
-(1898), Our Lady of Grace Church, Roman Catholic (1905), and Church of the Rock (2012).
+The churches on Fishers Island include St. John’s Episcopal Church (founded 1881), Fishers Island Union Chapel, U.C.C.
+(1898), and Our Lady of Grace Church, Roman Catholic (1905).

 Emergency services are provided by the all-volunteer Fishers Island Fire Department and associated EMTs.
 A “Sea Stretcher” ambulance boat is utilized for emergency transportation to the mainland.
 Health care is made accessible to island residents and visitors by the Island Health Project, a vital non-profit organization that funds and manages a medical office near the center of town that has an associated full-time doctor who lives on Fishers Island.
 The Island’s law enforcement is provided by year-round constables who are assisted throughout the year by New York State Troopers.

-Fishers Island Ferry District provides public marine transportation services from Fishers Island to New London year around via the Race Point and Munnatawket ferries.
+Fishers Island Ferry District provides public marine transportation services from Fishers Island to New London year around via the M/V Race Point and M/V Munnatawket ferries.
 The District also manages property owned by the Town of Southold on Fishers Island including the Parade Ground, the theater, and the airport.
-Elizabeth Field, a former military airfield with two asphalt-paved runways, is situated at the western tip of the Island.
+Elizabeth Field, OB8, a former military airfield with two asphalt-paved runways, is situated at the western tip of the Island.